 Students who register for AP courses must take the AP exam as it is the goal of an AP course.
-The AP exam fee is \$96 (\$144 for AP Seminar).
-Students enrolled in a STEM course (science, math, computer science) will receive one exam free.
+The AP exam fee is \$99 for most exams and \$147 for Capstone (Seminar and Research).
 There is an exam fee reduction for students who meet federal guidelines for Free and Reduced Lunch.
 The reduced exam fee is \$53.